The Scarecrows return to the Santa Ynez Valley October 1 – 31, 2018!

-What started out as a little idea has quickly grown!
+What started out as a little idea, has quickly grown!

-Sixty businesses joined in the fun and by October 2010, zany, quirky, sweet, traditional, Danish, spooky, crazy, and downright funny scarecrows were gracing window displays, sidewalks, and park benches as the Village of Solvang had a little celebration much to the delight of the locals and tourists who were there for those fall months.
+Sixty businesses joined in the fun and by October 2010, zany, quirky, sweet, traditional, Danish, spooky, crazy, and downright funny scarecrows were gracing window displays, sidewalks, and park benches as the Village of Solvang had a little celebration – much to the delight of the locals and tourists who were there for those fall months.

-Los Olivos is a little boom-town of vineyards, wineries, and wine tasting rooms.
-With much of its original structure and buildings still in place, it also shares the same Western feel like the other little towns and yet mixes in that flair of Wineaux Chic.
-This pocket of sunshine town may be only two blocks by two blocks, but Los Olivos loves to celebrate!
-No matter the festival, this town always does it up in Grande Avenue style — and so will their scarecrows!
+Los Olivos is a little boom-town of vineyards, wineries, galleries, shops, wine tasting rooms, and wine and beer bars.
+With much of its original structure and buildings still in place, it also shares the same Western feel as the other small towns, yet mixes in a ‘Wineaux Chic’ flair.
+This pocket-of-sunshine town might only be two blocks by two blocks, but Los Olivos loves to celebrate!
+No matter the festival, this town always does it up in Grand Avenue style — as they will, with their scarecrows.

 Solvang, known as the Danish Capital of America, is not a place one can easily forget!
 Driving into Solvang is like driving straight into Denmark; the culture, the cuisine and the architecture all takes its heritage from the Danish families that settled here back in 1909 — who are still prominent in the City, today.
 The scarecrows seem to like it here, as year after year more of them keep popping up between tasting rooms, eateries, novelty stores, clothing boutiques, warm bakeries and interesting galleries, throughout the walk-able village.